weecology/everglades-website/content/home/welcome.md

 headless: true  # This file represents a page section.
 weight: 5  # Order that this section will appear.
 title: Everglades Wading Bird Project
-subtitle: Wading Bird Distribution & Dynamics in the Everglades
 design:
   # Choose how many columns the section has.
 Valid values: 1 or 2.
   columns: '1'